 Learning is not all about earning a degree, but there’s no reason not to get one if you’re doing the coursework!Foothill College

-And since my goal is to use Japanese at work (even in a side gig) as a way to keep up my skills, I prioritized a program that would give me something to prove my progress to potential clients (until I can take the JLPT).
+And since my goal is to use Japanese at work (even in a side gig) as a way to keep up my skills, I wanted a program that would be a milestone for myself until I can take the JLPT.
 So when all this came bubbling up in the middle of the night and kept me from sleep, I went searching for an online program that offered a degree, or even a certificate.

-After a lot of poking, I found that my previous community college offers an associate’s degree in Japanese.
-It is over 61 miles from my home, which would be 122 miles round trip — definitely too far for a commute.
+After a lot of poking around, I found that my previous community college offers an associate’s degree in Japanese!
+But the school is over 60 miles from home — definitely too far for a commute.
 I checked the schedule and was excited to see that not only do they offer Japanese online, but it is also asynchronous, meaning you don’t have to attend lectures at a certain time or day.
 Exactly what I was looking for!

 I decided to apply, and since I’d attended the school before, I received a welcome email fairly quickly.
 One teacher was highly recommended, but unfortunately the class was full.
 I registered for the wait list.
 Then I emailed the counselor’s office asking if they would accept my previous general education (GE) credits to fulfill the associate’s degree requirements and to ask if they knew if classes would continue to be online.